gecleanme/vue-framework/README.md

 ## Based on Vue 3, composition API

-Dusk and Inertia.js are assumed
+Dusk, Tailwind CSS and Inertia.js are assumed

 ---